Uluru (Ayers Rock) with Mulgas Adventures

 Uluru is highly sacred to the Anangu people, who have a strong living culture in the area.
 Archaeologists believe Aboriginal people have been living in Central Australia for over 22,000 years.

-Tours of Uluru
+Tours to Uluru

 Enjoy a leisurely walk into some of the caves and waterholes around Uluru with your experienced guide.
 Mulgas tours also include sparkling wine during your Uluru sunset experience.